 Month 12, Day 17, Thursday 9:05 a.m.

-Tanya Canelo, their other student liaison, looked around, breathing a little too hard, as if she’d run to Eagle Tower and up the stairs.
+Tanya Canelo, one of their student liaisons, looked around.
+She was breathing a little too hard, as if she’d run to Eagle Tower and up the stairs.
 She didn’t notice Westbay or Sebastien in the small side office, her eyes landing instead on the spellcasters in the tower’s central room.
 She stared at them for a few seconds with narrow eyes, then looked to the crystal wall clock on the other side of the hallway.

 ‘Why is she here?’

-Tanya touched her jacket pocket, then spun around back to the stairwell, hurrying to one of the upper floors.
+Tanya touched her jacket pocket, then spun back around to the stairwell, hurrying to one of the upper floors, seemingly unnoticed by anyone else.

 Sebastien’s mind was grasping at mist, feeling that she was missing something, but too occupied by feeding the planar divination-diverting ward to bring her full mental capacity to bear.